Baptiste-Williams/cs81-module3b-toolkit/REFLECTION.md

 I feel that this kind of toolkit could be used in like a calculator app or anything that would need to do some math calculations. it felt some what simple, but i could defenitly see how it could end up being more difficult.

+### my reflection ###
+Now my mind is jogging, It would be really cool to create my own calculator!!
+I mean I feel like im pretty much there.